alissamak/my-interactive-map/README.md

 Optional/Bonus:
 1. Improve Css styling
 2. Add a custom marker for the user's location.
-3.Think about possible event listeners for getting the business type from the user.
+3. Think about possible event listeners for getting the business type from the user.
 Improve the accessibility in getting the value.
 4. Add additional information to the business pop-ups.
 5. Add different style markers for different business types.
 6. Add the ability to clear the markers (aside from user location).